KitchenAid Precision Press Review

 For example, when I followed to guidelines that come with the Precision Press (1.6 ounces/46 grams coffee to 26 ounces/739 grams water, and a 4-minute steep time) the result was extremely weak for my taste.
 However, when I tried to use my usual method (3.5 ounces/100 grams coffee to 26 ounces/739 grams water, with a 4-minute steep time), the brew was surprisingly to strong and bitter.
 So for those of you that have already perfected your ratios using a regular French Press you may have to tweak and experiment to get your French Press coffee just the way you like it using the KitchenAid precision press coffee maker.

 With a hefty price tag for what is basically a French Press with a few extra bells and whistles, I would prefer to invest in a separate coffee scale with a timer built in like the BrewGlobal Brewista Smart Scale along with a good french press like a Frieling or a Bodum Chambord.
 But with that said for someone new to French Press coffee brewing the KitchenAid Precision Press is a handy brewer to have if you solely drink French Press coffee and don’t want to buy all of the coffee gear to brew other different types of coffee.
+Also, If you love iced coffee make sure to check out my KitchenAid Cold Brew review.

 Don't Own The KitchenAid Precision Press?